 Adding it to your home

 We decorated our living room in Sapphire Salute by Dulux.
 I was initially concerned that as mentioned above, our décor choice could look cold and uninviting.
 To prevent this we decided to paint two focus walls and the rest remained in Golden Jasmine.
 I placed a lighter linen armchair in front of the sapphire wall.
-To add some warmth to the living room I used our blush pink velvet Lola ottoman and velvet rose gold cushion.
+To add some warmth to the living room I used our blush pink velvet Lola ottoman and a velvet rose gold cushion.
 Adding contrasting, warmer fabrics and homewares is a great way to ensure your room won’t feel dark.

 One of our favourite interior designers to work with is Melanie Jade Designs.
 She’s also embraced a blue feature wall in her bedroom and accentuated it using our Orson blue velvet wingback chair.
 Paired with warming hues of blush pink and natural wood the result is amazing!